celineguler/myblog/_posts/2025-06-07-Sam-AItman.md

 <br>

-Besides the other backfired bromance between Huang and AItman, they both declared that the next multi-trillion-dollar industry is [AGENTIC AI][ai].
-Inclined to take note.
+Besides the other backfired bromance between Huang and AItman, they both declared that the next multi-trillion-dollar industry is [AGENTIC AI][ai] — worthy taking note of.